Ben Peterson (MPP candidate '16) on the American Family in Crisis | Public Discourse

 Like most prophets, Moynihan was ignored and attacked for pointing out the truth.
 If we ignore the problem, the two-tier family system will continue to plague poor Americans, obstructing opportunity and perpetuating the crisis of the American Dream.
 Let’s not ignore it—we’ve been warned.

-Ben Peterson is a graduate student at the Pepperdine School of Public Policy.
+Ben Peterson a graduate of the Pepperdine School of Public Policy.
 Follow him on Twitter at @ben_2_long.